TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/progress-ledger.md

 | 105 | outlawalert | Defines an RGB colour table; no events or persistence【895876963551968†L0-L120】. | Skip — nothing to port. | — |

 **Legend:** *Skip* – no action taken because equivalent functionality already exists or the resource is client‑side. *Extend* – partially implemented; only missing behaviour added. *Create* – new module/endpoints created to port behaviour.
+2025‑08‑21: Reference resource repository was inaccessible (HTTP 403), so no new resources were processed this run.